 Staff Prep 08: FastAPI Request Lifecycle — From TCP to Response

 Back to Part 07: Zero-Downtime Migrations.
-You have written FastAPI routes.
+You've written FastAPI routes.
 But do you know what happens before your route function runs?
-The full path from network packet to Python function involves Uvicorn, the ASGI interface, Starlette's router, middleware stack, and dependency injection.
-Understanding this lifecycle is essential for debugging production issues and designing correct middleware.
+The full path from network packet to Python function goes through Uvicorn, ASGI, Starlette's router, the middleware stack, and dependency injection.
+You don't strictly need this to ship code, but the moment something goes sideways in production, you'll be grateful you know it.

 Layer 1: uvicorn — the ASGI server

-Uvicorn is an ASGI (Asynchronous Server Gateway Interface) server built on uvloop and httptools.
-It handles the raw TCP connection: accepting the socket, parsing the HTTP/1.1 or HTTP/2 request, and calling your ASGI application with a standardised interface.
+Uvicorn is an ASGI server built on uvloop and httptools.
+It handles the raw TCP connection, accepts the socket, parses the HTTP request, and calls your ASGI application through a standardised interface.

-Uvicorn in production runs with multiple workers (one per CPU core):
+In production, Uvicorn runs with multiple workers, usually one per CPU core.

 # Single worker (development)